 There are a large variety of objects and materials that are capable of causing moderate to severe toilet clogs in your bathroom.
 The toilet and plumbing system in your home are only designed to dispose of waste materials and toilet paper.
 To avoid a clogged toilet, we recommend tossing all other types of hygiene products in the trash.
-So, how do you fix a clogged toilet in your house?
-Follow our tips below to resolve this issue and prevent water damage to your bathroom.
+To help you prevent damage to your sewer pipes, we have created a list of the main causes of clogged toilets.
+In addition, we have created a summary of ways to fix a clogged toilet in your home.

 What Can’t You Flush Down the Toilet?

 While most types of toilet clogs are easy to fix by using a toilet plunger or snake, other types are may require a professional.
 To avoid an expensive toilet installation or repair project, please refrain from flushing the following 12 objects and materials down your toilet.

 Never flush wet disposable wipes down the toilet in your home.
 Despite what you may believe, wipes do not break apart in water when they are flushed.
 As a result, wet wipes are a common cause of toilet clogs in residential and commercial settings.

 If you decide to flush wipes down the toilet, you should make sure to use only one or two wipes at a time.
 Using an excess amount of wet wipes will cause your toilet to clog and overflow.
 There are special types of wipes that are designed to be more easily flushed and aren’t usually significantly more expensive..

 Ultimately, it is recommended to dispose of wet wipes in a plastic bag in your trash to avoid a sewer line backup.

 Related Article: What Is the Purpose Of the Pipe Beneath My Sink?

 If your toilet is clogged, this may be caused by feminine hygiene products such as pads and tampons.
 Pads and even liners are not, in any way, meant to go down in a drain.
 They are meant to be folded up and placed in a waste basket.